-Araku Valley is a famous hill station that lies in the Vishakhapatnam district in the south Indian state of Andhra Pradesh.
-The town is situated amidst beautiful locales of Eastern Ghats and has a rich cultural as well as traditional past.
-The place is perhaps the most beautiful hill station in the south because it still remains unspoiled by commercialism of tourism.
-The beauty of the valley has been showcased in the Tollywood films as well.
+Araku Valley is a famous hill station that lies in the Visakhapatnam district in the South Indian state of Andhra Pradesh.
+The town is situated amidst beautiful locales of the Eastern Ghats and has a rich cultural as well as traditional past.
+The place is perhaps the most beautiful hill station in the south because it still remains unspoiled by commercialisation of tourism.
+The beauty of the valley has been showcased in Tollywood films as well.
 Movies like Happy Days, Darling and Katha have been partly shot at the place.

 Araku Valley is at a distance of about 114 km from the city of Vizag and lies very close to the border of Orissa.
 The valley boasts of the Ananthagiri and Sunkarimetta Reserved Forests which are known for their rich biodiversity.
 The valley lies surrounded by the mountains of Raktakonda, Chitamogondi, Galikonda and Sunkarimetta.
 The Galikonda hill has the distinction of being the tallest hill in the state of Andhra Pradesh.

-Araku Valley has some real interesting places to visit including the Tribal Museum, Tyda, Borra Caves, Sangda Falls and Padmapuram Botanical Gardens.
-Besides, these the coffee plantations are a must visit for those who want to indulge themselves in the flavors of nature.
+Araku Valley has some real interesting places to visit including the Tribal Museum, Tyda, Borra caves, Sangda Falls and Padmapuram Botanical Gardens.
+Besides these, the coffee plantations are a must visit for those who want to indulge themselves in the flavours of nature.
 Some people prefer enjoying and taking in the scenic beauty of the place rather than go sightseeing.
 However, none of the attractions in Araku Valley should be given a miss because they help visitors understand the history and culture of the place better.